DidierRLopes/my-website/my-website/content/projects.md

 ---

-import Projects from '@site/src/components/Projects.tsx' import HeadTitle from '@site/src/components/HeadTitle.tsx'
+import Projects from '@site/src/components/Projects.tsx' import HeadTitle from '@site/src/components/General/HeadTitle.tsx'

 <HeadTitle title="Portfolio of Personal Projects" />

-If there is a particular book that you think I should read, feel free to recommend it.
+Technically OpenBB is no longer a personal project, but for historical reasons it will remain here.

 <Projects />